AI & Agents

 Handling Media Delivery and Assets

 A headless CMS must also handle media files.
 Images, videos, and downloadable documents are standard parts of web projects.
-You can treat these assets the same way you treat text content in Fast.io.
+Upload these as files, not notes, into a dedicated /media directory in your workspace.

-When an author drafts a blog post with inline images or a hero header, upload those images to a dedicated /media directory in your workspace.
+When an author drafts a blog post with inline images or a hero header, upload those images to the media folder.
 The platform supports high-resolution photography and video files without the strict size limits of older systems.

-Best Practices for Fast.io CMS Production Deployments
+Best Practices for Fastio CMS Production Deployments

 When moving your headless CMS to production, several practices help maintain performance and security.